nubank/k8s-api/doc/kubernetes-patch-strategies.md

 # Kubernetes Patch Strategies

 The official Kubernetes documentation has great information about patches and their uses [here][k8s-doc].
-This document it's an overview to what to expect and how to use them.
+This document is an overview to what to expect and how to use them.

 ## JSON Patch RFC-6902